 Finally, the Wall Street Journal is a highly respected newspaper that publishes annual national college rankings.
 The Wall Street Journal college rankings explore a school’s resources, student engagement, outcomes, and the school environment.
 This year, Wall Street Journal college rankings placed Brandeis at #223 in the nation, and #8 in its list of Top 10 Colleges in the Boston Area.

 For more specific information on Brandeis University rankings by program, check out their webpage.

 Brandeis University world ranking

-The Brandeis University world ranking is tied with Claude Bernard University Lyon 1 in France, Jagiellonian University in Poland, and the University of East Anglia in the United Kingdom.
+The Brandeis University world ranking is tied with Pohang University of Science and Technology in South Korea, University of Bath in the United Kingdom, and University of Nebraska Lincoln in the US.
 As the Brandeis University rankings indicate, Brandeis is an esteemed school both in the United States and worldwide.